rogue-gamer-ryt/shibe_unite/README.md

+# Why?

+So I could spend a good weekend.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).